trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 Here is how you use the UI.

 ***The time selector***
 Drag and select a time interval of interest to zoom or pan the detailed view.
-You can also custom select time range using calendar.
+You can also custom select time range using [*Time Selector*](/docs/ug/ui/elements#time-selector).

 ***Network FAQ***
 Simply click on a question to run the corresponding analysis for the